pramosiz/spring-restful-app/README.md

-Spring boot application with this tecnologies:
+Spring boot application with this tecnologies (at the branch):

 - PostgreSQL
 - Rest